 If not carefully controlled, automation creates new dangers.
 Misconfigured rules can suddenly spread error; too much reliance on automation can hollow out social knowledge; and opaque decision-making is a recipe for erosion of trust.
 Some of the additional measures include checkpoints for human-in-the-loop, extensive testing with representative datasets and continuous monitoring of agent performance.

-For when agent are being helpful with payroll changes or interpreting policies, force direct human sign-off for riskier ones.
+For when agents are being helpful with payroll changes or interpreting policies, force direct human sign-off for riskier ones.
 Keep an open record of agent actions and the data they were based on in order to facilitate quick roll-backs and redos when things go wrong.

 Future directions